agoussia/godes/README.md

 The object 'provides' tellers to the customer located in the Queue head and "releases" the teller when customer is serviced.
 Maximum 3 tellers can be provided simultaneously.
 The interlocking between catching request is performed using godes BooleanControl object.
 * **Collection and processing of statistics.** While finishing a customer run  the application creates data arrays for each measure.
 At the end of simulation, the application creates StatCollection object and performs descriptive statistical analysis.
 The following statistical parameters are calculated for each measure array:
-	*Observ - number of observations
-	*Average - average (mean) value
-	*Std Dev- standard deviation
-	*L-Bound-lower bound of the confidence interval  with 95% probability *U-Bound-upper bound of the confidence interval  with 95% probability *Minimum- minimum value
+	Observ - number of observations, Average - average (mean) value, Std Dev- standard deviation, L-Bound-lower bound of the confidence interval  with 95% probability, U-Bound-upper bound of the confidence interval  with 95% probability, Minimum value,Maximum value
-	*Maximum- maximum value
 ```go
 package main